 Schedule regular maintenance checks.
-These should include checking that gutters are clear, the roof is secure, the smoke, intruder and carbon monoxide alarms are working, any electrical and gas appliances are safe and that the heating and water systems function properly.
+These should include checking that gutters are clear, the roof is secure, the smoke, carbon monoxide and intruder alarms are working, any electrical and gas appliances are safe and that the heating and water systems function properly.
 If damage occurs to the property due to a lack of maintenance and care, your holiday home insurance provider may not cover the costs of repairs and replacements.

 10. Ensure The Property Is Insured For Letting

 Finally, before renting your holiday home, or lending it to a friend, check if your property is insured for letting.
 From damage to fixtures and fittings to injury to adults and children, there will be a financial cost to you should something happen.
-If it your holiday home insurance policy does not cover letting, you will be responsible for any damage that occurs while others are staying in your property.
+If your holiday home insurance policy does not cover letting, you will be responsible for any damage that occurs while others are staying in your property.

-It can be difficult to maintain security of your holiday home.
+It can be difficult to maintain the security of your holiday home.
 In their nature, holiday homes are vacant for long periods of time, leaving your property exposed to threats.
 Following the simple steps outlined in this article will help minimise the risks facing your holiday home and ensure it stays safe during your time away.